Just Dance (video game series): Others

-Just Dance Controller is an app that lets players play Just Dance anywhere after syncing up a device with a game on a console or computer.
-The device used to sync to the game is used as a controller, similar to the Wii Remote.
+Just Dance Controller is an app that allows users to play Just Dance anywhere after syncing up a device with a game on a console or computer.
+The device used to sync to the game is used as a controller, similar to the Wii Remote or Joy-Con.
 The app was originally known as Just Dance 2015 Motion Controller for the PS4 and Xbox One versions of Just Dance 2015; it was later retitled Just Dance Controller on July 27, 2015.
 Support for the app was added to the Wii U version of Just Dance 2016, and later the Steam and Nintendo Switch versions of Just Dance 2017 (the Steam version requires a smart device to play).
-Until Just Dance 2018, there was a "photo booth" option, which allows the player to take a self-portrait customized with items from the game.
+Until Just Dance 2018, there was a "photo booth" option, which allowed the player to take a self-portrait customized with items from the game.
 Smart device compatibility was removed from the Wii U and Nintendo Switch versions of Just Dance 2019 in October 2018, and later Just Dance 2015 in November 2018.
-It was later added back to the Nintendo Switch version of Just Dance 2020.
-It was then added to the Stadia version of Just Dance 2020 and the ninth-generation console versions of Just Dance 2021, all of which require a smart device to play.
+It returned to the Nintendo Switch and Stadia versions of Just Dance 2020, and the ninth-generation console versions of Just Dance 2021, all of which require a smart device to play.